 Fixed-Rate Conventional Loans

 Conventional loans can be classified by their mortgage rates.
-A fixed-rate conventional loan has interest rates that stay the same for the life of the mortgage.
+A fixed-rate conventional loan has rates that stay the same for the life of the mortgage.

 Many people prefer a fixed interest rate conventional loan because they will have a steady mortgage rate that they can plan for.
 It won’t be affected if rates rise.